 The Department partnered with a variety of State agencies, organizations, and software companies to test new UAS technologies over the course of the year.
-The District conducted flights and software analysis' with the United States Fish and Wildlife Service, The California Department of Fish and Wildlife, the San Francisco Drone School, sUAS news, Propeller Aerial, Drone Deploy, Pix4D, Airbus aerial, Compass Drone, and Leading Edge Associates.
-Staff worked with these entities to test precision surveying, mapping software, A.I technology, precision modeling for BMP projects as well as automated mosquito control applications.
+The District conducted flights and software analysis' to test technologies that may provide beneficial to District operations if implemented.
 Staff participated in multiple panel discussions at the Interdrone Commercial Exposition and Conference regarding the use of UAS technologies in mosquito control and will continue to be involved with industry venues.